jibarix/seasonal_regression_tool/pipeline_options.md

 **Example**: `--feature-selection f_regression`

 **Technical details**: Feature selection helps simplify the model, reduce noise, and improve interpretability.
-The implementation handles missing values and properly scales features when required by the selection method.
+The implementation handles missing values appropriately for each method and includes fallback mechanisms if a method fails to select enough features.
+For Lasso-based selection, the implementation adjusts the regularization strength as needed to ensure a suitable number of features are selected.
+If all feature selection methods fail, the pipeline falls back to using original numeric features to ensure robustness.

 ### `--top-n-features`
 Defines the maximum number of features to select after the feature selection process.
 This limits model complexity and focuses on the most important predictors.